tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Peru.md

 ```
 {{< /tab >}}
 {{< /tabs >}}

+#### Zero Authorization
+Zero Authorization allows you to validate a card without performing any charge or capture operation.
+Through this option, you can send an _Authorization_ request as explained before with `TX_VALUE` equals to 0 and you will receive the result of the card validation.

+{{% alert title="Important" color="info"%}}
+* This feature is not enabled by default, contact your sales representative to request it.
+* _Zero Authorization_ is available for VISA cards only.
+Mastercard and other franchises must send the transaction value greater than or equals to 1 PEN.
+{{% /alert %}}

 ### Capture
 Use this method to perform the **Capture** step of a two-step flow.
 In this step, you capture the funds previously [Authorized]({{< ref "payments-api-peru.md#authorization" >}}) to transfer them to your PayU account.